 This is a bit like a ‘buy one, get one free’ offer because when you visit Hawson Cross you get the Stumpy Oak for nothing.
 This is simply because both stand within a few feet of each other on a small island of grass at a road junction.

 Before 1887, William Crossing, (1987, p.
 105), notes that the upper portion of the cross was built into the wall at the entrance to nearby Hawson Farm.
 He also notes how one of the arms had been broken off by a wagon wheel but fortunately had been kept and re-united with the rest of the cross.
 At that time, Crossing recorded the dimensions of the cross shaft as being 33″ high and 9½” wide with the arms measuring 10½” deep and 31″ across.
 The original site of the cross was then thought to have been, “close to an old oak near the junction of roads hard by“.
-Today the old cross once again stands close to the old oak and has done since it was restored by the Dartmoor Preservation Association in 1952.
+Today the old cross once again stands hard by the old oak and has done since it was restored by the Dartmoor Preservation Association in 1952.
 The restoration work involved adding a new shaft which according to Harrison, (2001, p.46) was designed by Masson Phillips the latter-day cross guru.
 The old cross sits in a socket stone which today is mostly buried beneath the turf.

 The Hawson cross in its present form measures 87″ high with the arms spanning 32″ and the shaft having a circumference of 45½”, (Sandles, 1997, p.44).
 Like many of Dartmoor’s stone crosses Hawson Cross is a scheduled monument which was first listed in 1972 with an amendment in 2003.
 As cross types go, Hawson Cross can be classified as a wayside cross of the Latin style which probably marked the old monastic route known as the ‘Monk’s Path’ which ran between Buckfast and Buckland abbeys.
 The cross has also been known variously as; Scorriton Cross, Holy Brook Cross and Stumpy Oak cross.